 However, the Malamute has a stocky frame that’s quite similar to the Akitas, though a bit scaled-down.
-They have dark fur on the surrounding areas of their face, but their look has light furs.
+They have dark fur on the surrounding areas of their faces, but their look has light furs.

 Here, they are quite different and opposite from the Akitas, as Akitas have light fur around their necks and ears and have darker fur on their face.
 In temperament, they are quite similar.

 If you are not a strong and confident owner, you won’t be able to handle Alaskan Malamute either, as they tend to have their stubborn streak.

 In front of an Akita, the Siberian Husky would be called small and quite light, even though they are quite big by normal dog weight.

 In appearance, Huskies share similarities with Akitas mainly in their pointed ears and the thick coat of fur they both possess.

 They are also brothers when it comes to their stubborn nature.
 However, Huskies do well in packs and can get along with other breeds without much trouble.
 Akitas, on the other hand, are loners by birth.

 Unlike the Akitas’ rugged appearance, the Samoyed comes across as elegant and has a graceful sprint.